input-output-hk/marlowe-doc/docs/platform-and-architecture/large-contracts.md

 ---

 In many real world scenarios, the size of a Marlowe contract can pose challenges.
-For instance, a a contract may be too big to fit on a Cardano transaction.
+For instance, a contract may be too big to fit on a Cardano transaction.
 To handle this situation, the Marlowe semantics and plutus validator both support a size optimization called merkleization.
 Merkleization is a process that transforms a contract from a tree structure into a merkle DAG (directed-acyclic graph) consisting of